 Bridge House Estates

 This ancient charity is over 800 years old, and has its origins in the original grants of property to support and maintain London Bridge.
 The charity’s primary objective is to maintain and support five bridges that cross the Thames into or by the City of London – Tower Bridge, London Bridge, Southwark Bridge, Blackfriars Bridge and Millennium Bridge.
-For more information on the history of the bridges and Bridge House Estates, please see here.
+For more information on the history of the bridges and Bridge House Estates, please see the page on our history.

 Following a charity scheme agreed with the Charity Commission in 1995, once the responsibilities relating to the bridges have been met, the charity can use surplus income in any given year for the benefit of Londoners.
 These activities are currently delivered through the charity’s funding arm, City Bridge Trust.
 Over £400m has now been distributed for these purposes, the majority in the form of grants to charitable organisations, helping to create a fairer London through tackling disadvantage.